If your chickens have worms, it can seriously derail their egg laying.

 Again, evidence it works to expel worms in chickens is limited, although it has been studied in rats.

-Wormwood has long been used as a remedy to prevent and treat worms since nearly as long as humans have been around.
+Wormwood has long been used as a remedy to prevent and treat worms for nearly as long as humans have been around.

 It’s also the “active ingredient” in some herbal wormers you’ll find on the market.